lazarkulasevic/memory-game/README.md

 - CSS3
 - Vanilla Javascript

-The game is fully responsive thoughout devices (i.e. desktop screen, tablet and phone).
+The game is fully responsive thoughout devices (i.e. desktop screen, tablet and phone) and Firefox, Chrome and Safari friendly (tested).

 ## [PLAY NOW :video_game:](https://lazarkulasevic.github.io/)

-This game is Firefox and Chrome friendly.
 Upon solving the game on any level it automatically stores results in the **local storage** and prints them out right away or later on demand.

 #### Credit